Trump called Brussels a 'hellhole.' Now he's visiting it.

 Trump was due to sit down with European Council President Donald Tusk and European Commission President Jean-Claude Junker on Thursday.

-He will have lunch with French President Emmanuel Macron, who defeated far-right rival Marine Le Pen in last month's election.
+He had lunch with French President Emmanuel Macron, who defeated far-right rival Marine Le Pen in last month's election.
 Before the vote, Trump described Le Pen —whom a French court once ruled could be described as a "fascist" — as the "strongest" candidate in the race.

 In the afternoon, he is scheduled to attend his first NATO summit, where he is expected to push for members to boost defense spending to the equivalent of two percent of GDP.